sholilian/MyFirstRepo/README.md

 # MyFirstRepo
-This is my first repository and i want to use it to store answers for my first week
+This is my first repository created as part of a GitHub learning task